We hear a lot of excuses for putting off life insurance:

 Each of these rates for males are for the top health or “preferred plus” category.
 Please note only 5- 8% of Americans are in the top health category and health tends to decline with age.

 Each of these rates below for healthy males are guaranteed to stay level for 20 years and are based on monthly cost.
-(20 Year Level Term) The rates listed are from companies that are rated A (Excellent) or better by A.M.
+The rates listed are from companies that are rated A (Excellent) or better by A.M.
 Best.

 As you can see from these charts, the sooner you buy the policy for your needs, the less expensive it will be.
-In fact, the rates practically double every five years past the 40 years old.
+In fact, the rates practically double every five years past 40-years-old.

 The vast majority of American men want to lock in coverage at least until they reach retirement age, most a few years longer.